- Chief of State:

 Supreme court judges are nominated by the executive branch departments and appointed by the president.
 The constitutional court judges are nominated by several executive branch departments and approved by the president.
 The administrative court judges are recommended by the executive branch departments and appointed by the president.
 Terms of judges and members are determined by the president.

 The national council must resolve a bill for it to become a law, and its approval is also required for most of the prerogatives of the federal assembly to be exercised.
 The federal council approval is mandatory in regards to constitutional laws/regulations limiting competencies of federal states and treaties concerning the jurisdiction of the federal states.
-Austria is represented by eight political parties with unicameral legislatures that decide in all matters unless explicitly subject of federal legislation according to the constitution.
+Austria is represented by eight political parties with unicameral legislatures that decide in all matters unless explicitly subject to federal legislation according to the constitution.

 The federal council has 62 members elected by indirect vote.
 The national council has 183 members who are elected through an open-list proportional representation system.